xbeat/Machine-Learning/README.md

 Forward Elimination is a crucial step in solving systems of linear equations using Gaussian elimination.
 It's a systematic process of transforming a matrix into row echelon form by eliminating variables from equations.

+## Evaluating Machine Learning Models with AUC-ROC

+Area Under ROC Curve (AUC-ROC) - Core Concept

+The Area Under the Receiver Operating Characteristic curve represents the probability that a randomly chosen positive instance is ranked higher than a randomly chosen negative instance.
+It's particularly valuable for imbalanced classification problems and threshold-independent evaluation.

 ## Enhancing Data Visualizations with Seaborn in Python

 Introduction to Seaborn